atomeon/tmkz/README.md

 ## Getting Started

-To run the SydJS site locally, there are a few things to set up.
+To run the site locally, there are a few things to set up.

-Because we have some private keys for our MongoDB, Cloudinary and Mandrill accounts, you'll need to set up your own equivalents before the site will run properly.
+Because we have some private keys for our MongoDB, Cloudinary accounts, you'll need to set up your own equivalents before the site will run properly.

-_If you're looking to work on the SydJS site and want access to our accounts, please get in touch_

 ### Install Node.js and MongoDB

 You'll need node 0.10.x and npm 1.3.x installed to run SydJS.
 The easiest way is to download the installers from [nodejs.org](http://nodejs.org).

-You'll also need MongoDB 2.4.x - if you're on a Mac, the easiest way is to install [homebrew](http://brew.sh) and then run `brew install mongo`.
+You'll also need MongoDB 2.4.x or higher.

 If you're on a Mac you'll also need Xcode and the Command Line Tools installed or the build process won't work.

-### Setting up your copy of SydJS
+### Setting up your copy

 Get a local copy of the site by cloning this repository, or fork it to work on your own copy.